-Can you believe it is almost the end of April?
-Depending on which hemisphere you reside, schools are returning from their Spring or Autumn Break.
+Do you feel like this year is flying by?
+Depending on which hemisphere you reside, schools are returning from their Spring Break or gearing up for their Autumn Break.
 Students are either preparing for the final run into the end of the academic year followed by a long Summer vacation or for mid-year assessments followed by a shorter Winter holiday.
 If they are students in an International School or a school with high mobility, they are also preparing for something else at this time of year.
 Goodbye.

 For members of the globally mobile community, April and October are the months on the emotional calendar when friends tend to announce that they are leaving.
 Leaving is a process, not an event and begins the moment you learn of a departure – whether it is your own or that of a friend.
 You have already begun the subconscious loosening of ties to people, places and possessions.